Soumasish2005/npm-packages/README.md

 ## License

-This repository is licensed under the MIT License.
+This repository is licensed under the ISC & MIT Licenses.
 See the individual package README files for more details.

 ## Contact

-For any questions or inquiries, please contact the repository owner.
+For any questions or inquiries, please contact the [repository owner](https://github.com/Soumasish2005).

 ---